Segmentation

 Segmentation is where marketing becomes precise.

-Without it, you optimize for the average user, and the average user rarely exists.
+Without it, teams optimize for the average user, and the average user rarely exists.

-With it, you identify real patterns, real opportunities, and real problems.
-You stop treating all traffic, leads, customers, and behaviors as if they carry the same meaning.
+With it, teams identify real patterns, real opportunities, and real problems.
+They stop treating all traffic, leads, customers, and behaviors as if they carry the same meaning.

 Good segmentation does not make strategy more complicated for the sake of complexity.
 It makes the complexity that already exists easier to see, understand, and act on.